 - Aug 18, 2014 - Aug 22, 2014

 Our Glacier road tour is the absolute best way to experience Glacier National Park.
 The riding is unmatched in its beauty and diversity.
 There are options for a wide range of cyclists and the historic hotels are reminiscent of the time when the average visit to the Park was 3 weeks, not 3 hours!
 On our 5-day itinerary you will travel back in time to the grand hotels of the golden age of travel as you pedal through fantastic glacial valleys.

 Please provide a little information to see the full itinerary, travel logistics and other important details:

 This trip meets at 9:00 AM MST at Best Western Rocky Mountain Lodge 6510 Hwy 93 South, Whitefish, Montana, 406-862-2569.
 You will need to spend the night before in Whitefish.

 ENDING TIME AND PLACE

-After a wonderful breakfast at the hotel, we will shuttle back to the west and begin our ride at the tiny town of Babb.
-We begin riding south along the eastern border of the park.
-Our warm up brings us along the shores of Lower Saint Mary Lake.
+As we leave the Many Glacier Lodge, we will ride to the tiny town of Babb.
+Along the way, we may see some bears out enjoying the morning.
+From Babb, we will ride south along the eastern border of the park.
+This will bring us along the shores of Lower Saint Mary Lake.
 We go up and over the shoulder of Divide Mountain and every corner brings another spectacular view.
 After a delicious picnic lunch, we begin the rolling descent to East Glacier, where yet another beautiful historic hotel awaits us.
-The lobby at the East Glacier Lodge is lined with 40 foot tall Douglas Fir pillars and is quite dramatic.
-TOTAL MILEAGE - 42 miles
+The lobby at the Glacier Park Lodge is lined with 40 foot tall Douglas fir pillars and is quite dramatic.
+TOTAL MILEAGE: 67 miles